rxhanson/Rectangle/README.md

 This is a macOS bug.
 Here's some things that trigger it:

 * Using the on-screen keyboard
 * Unnecessary accessibility privileges for certain apps, like Alfred.
-Remove accessiblity privileges from apps that don't need them.
+Remove accessibility privileges from apps that don't need them.
 * Running certain apps, like Dragon and Punto Switcher (a Russian app).
 * Certain external monitors trigger this behavior.